 Interactive and Innovative Formats

-Old Spice’s campaign combined humor with interactive elements, including personalized video responses to social media comments.
+Old Spice’s campaign combined humour with interactive elements, including personalized video responses to social media comments.
 This approach made viewers feel personally connected to the campaign.

 Key takeaway: Interactive elements can turn passive viewers into active participants, increasing engagement and memorability.